 ControlPort-specific functions and utilities are found in the 'ctrlport' namespace.
 From Python, access is done using the gnuradio.ctrlport module, imported as:

 ControlPort is configured using two files.
 The first is the GNU Radio preferences file while the second file is specific to the type of middleware used.
-Since we are focusing on using ICE, the configuration file uses the ICE configuration file and format.

 The GNU Radio preferences file has three options.
 The 'on' option is used to enable or disable the use of ControlPort, and is disabled by default.
 The 'config' option allows a user to specify the middleware-specific configuration file.
 The 'edges_list' is a special option that exports the list of nodes and edges of the flowgraph across ControlPort.
 This latter option is mainly used for redrawing the flowgraph for the Performance Counter applications.

 The ControlPort preferences are installed by default into 'gnuradio-runtime.conf'.
 These can always be overridden in the local ~/.gnuradio/config.conf file.

 ControlPort is an abstracted remote procedure call tool that.
 It is built on top of other middleware libraries.
 The following subsections explain some details about the use of the particular middleware project.

 Currently, the only implemented middleware library is the Apache Thrift project.